alecroy/alecroy.github.io/_posts/2015-05-19-skew-binary-random-access-lists.md

 1. 2 in 0..2: 2 >= 2: go right (-2)
 1. 0 in 0..0: we are done!

 We followed the rules and our index got to 0.
-That's how you find index 300 in O(log 2047) time out of 2047 elements: go left left right left left right left left right right.
+That's how you find index 300 in $O(\log{2047})$ time out of 2047 elements: go left left right left left right left left right right.

 ## Mapping & Iterating